-There are so many ways to set New Year goals — and that can quickly get overwhelming.
-With so many ways to improve your financial life, how do you choose what’s most important to focus on?
+There are many ways to set and achieve your new-year goals.
+But with so many ways to improve your financial life, you might be wondering where to start.

-Consider this your guide to help you hone in on the most important financial goal to hit in the next 12 months.
-We’ve put together a list of nine money goals you’ll want to reach in 2017, depending on your current financial situation.
+This guide can help you hone in on the most important financial goal to hit this year.
+We’ve put together a list of nine goals you might want to reach in 2018, depending on your current financial situation.

 Your student loan debt is probably quite the financial burden.
-And it costs you a significant amount of money thanks to interest the longer you hold onto a balance.
+And it costs you a significant amount of money thanks to the interest that grows over time.

 1. Pick a method for paying off your balances

-Work with either the debt snowball or the debt avalanche repayment method when tackling your student loan balance.
+Whether it’s the debt snowball or the debt avalanche method, choose a path of repayment when tackling your federal and private student loans.

-Depending on which one you choose, make a goal to pay off your student loan with the smallest balance or the one with the biggest interest rate by the end of the year.
+Depending on which repayment strategy you choose, you’ll aim to either pay off your student loan with the smallest balance or the one with the highest interest rate.

 2. Sign up for the right repayment plan

-If you haven’t already (or if you’ve been putting it off), set a goal to research and decide on a repayment plan to help you better manage your student loan debt.
+Set a goal to pick a repayment plan that will help you better manage your federal student loan debt.

 3. Make extra payments

-Are you only paying the minimum on your student loans right now?
-If so, then you should consider sticking to a financial goal of making an extra payment every month this year.
+If you’re paying the minimum on your student loans, consider sticking to a financial goal of making an extra payment every month this year.

-Or, try increasing your current payment by a dollar amount or percentage every single month in 2017.
-This will help you pay down your loans faster and save you money in the process.
-You can even calculate exactly how much you’d save using our Student Loan Hero calculator below.
+You can also increase your current payment by a set dollar amount or percentage.
+This can help you pay down your loans faster and save you money on interest in the process.
+You can calculate how much you’d save using our calculator below.

-How about making a big commitment in 2017 to pay off every last cent of your student loan debt?
-A few actions you could take to help you make this possible:
+If you’re considering big financial goals in 2018, here is a really big one: Pay off every last cent of your student loan debt.
+A few actions you could take include:

 - Cut expenses and put the savings toward your debt.

-- Reduce your cost of living by moving to a new location, taking on roommates, and embracing a super frugal lifestyle next year.
+- Reduce your cost of living by moving to a new location, taking on roommates, or embracing a frugal lifestyle this year.

-You may not need to focus on student loan repayment in 2017 if you’ve already checked that goal off your list.
-Here are a few more New Year goals you can tackle instead.
+You might not need to focus on student loan repayment in 2018 if you’ve already checked that financial goal off your list.
+Here are a few more new-year goals you can tackle instead.

 5. Max out your retirement account

-Whether it’s your 401(k) or some kind of IRA, try increasing your contributions this year and putting in the maximum amount allowed.
+Whether it’s your 401(k) or an individual retirement account, try increasing your contributions this year and putting in the maximum amount allowed.

-Here’s how much you can contribute in 2017 if you’re under the age of 50 via the Internal Revenue Service (IRS) guidelines:
+Here’s how much you can contribute in 2018 if you’re under the age of 50, according to the IRS:

 - Traditional and Roth IRAs: $5,500